mimblewimble/grin-rfcs/README.md

   on what part of the ecosystem you are proposing to change, but may include the following.

-    - Any semantic or syntactic change to the wallet, node, miner or library that is not a bugfix.
+  - Any user-facing changes or changes that affect upstream developers (e.g. Wallet command line, Wallet APIs, Node APIs)
   - Major changes in ecosystem content such as the docs, site or explorer
   - Removing Grin features, including those that are feature-gated.

   Some changes do not require an RFC:

   - Rephrasing, reorganizing, refactoring, or otherwise "changing shape does not change meaning".
   - Additions that strictly improve objective, numerical quality criteria (warning removal, speedup, better platform coverage, more parallelism, trap more errors, etc.)
-    - Additions only likely to be _noticed by_ other developers-of-grin, invisible to users-of-grin.
+  - Additions that are only likely to be _noticed by_ other grin developers but are otherwise invisible to users.

   If you submit a pull request to implement a new feature without going through the RFC process, it may be closed with a polite request to submit an RFC first.